jdjakub/phd-thesis/ch-background.md

 The previously discussed programming systems were either universal, not focusing on any particular kind of application, or targeted at broad fields, such as Artificial Intelligence and symbolic data manipulation in Lisp's case.
 In contrast, the following examples focus on narrower application domains.
 Many support programming based on rich interactions with specialised visual and textual notations.

 \paragraph{Spreadsheets.}
 The first spreadsheets became available in 1979 in VisiCalc\ \parencite{VisiCalc, VisiCalc2} and helped analysts perform budget calculations.
 As programming systems, spreadsheets are notable for their two-dimensional grid substrate and their model of automatic re-evaluation.
 The programmability of spreadsheets developed over time, acquiring features that made them into powerful programming systems in a way VisiCalc was not.
-A major step was the 1993 inclusion of *macros* in Excel, later further extended with *Visual Basic for Applications* and more recently with *lambda functions.*
+A major step was the 1993 inclusion of *macros* in Excel, later further extended with *Visual Basic for Applications* and more recently with *lambda functions*\ \parencite{Lambda}.

 \paragraph{HyperCard.}
 While spreadsheets were designed to solve problems in a specific application area, HyperCard\ \parencite{HyperCard} was designed around a particular application format.
 Programs are "stacks of cards" containing multimedia components and controls such as buttons.
 These controls can be programmed with pre-defined operations like "navigate to another card", or via the HyperTalk scripting language for anything more sophisticated.